Weird Or What

-- Affectionate Parody: At times it appears to be going this route towards paranormal-mystery shows.
+- Affectionate Parody: At times it appears to be going this route towards paranormal-mystery shows; in general it does not take itself too seriously.
 Shatner has fun engaging in Lampshade Hanging about a story being silly or outlandish, and in some segments it's played as though he fumbles what he's supposed to say and they have to do several takes for him to get it right.
-And as noted on the YMMV page, the show at times appears to be going for the Narm Charm angle.

 - Butt Monkey: As part of Adam Westing, the segments with Shatner usually have him acting foolish or otherwise being embarrassed, such as finding his missing cellphone stuck in a tub of ice cream, pulling a blow-up doll from a trunk of goods and hiding it, and finding a box marked "Overdue Bills" in his yard.

 - "Is that weird, or what?" or a paraphase of such, at the end of a story.

 - "Join me next time for three more stories that will undoubtedly be...weird, or what." at the end of an episode